Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Quantum ergodicity

-A superficial indication for ergodicity is narrow dispersion for the expectation value $\braket{n_o}$ within an energy window in the tomographic image of the spectrum.
+A superficial indication of ergodicity is narrow dispersion of the expectation value $\braket{n_o}$ within an energy window in the tomographic image of the spectrum.
 A more refined procedure is to look on the full distribution. \Fig{fQergImages} displays the $P^{\nu}(n_o)$ of eigenstates that belong to a narrow window around the energy~$E_{\text{SP}}$ of the inspected SP.
 The rows of each image are ordered by $\braket{n_o}$.
+An optional view on the same data is provided by \Fig{fQergPlots}, where the $P^{\nu}(n_o)$ plots are distinguished by color.

-We turn to take a closer look at representative eigenstates in \Fig{fQergPlots}.
-Namely, we plot the $P^{\nu}(n_o)$ of a few representative eigenstates that are imaged in \Fig{fQergImages}.
-As a reference, we plot the microcanonical distribution at the energy $E_{\text{SP}}$.
-The quantum microcanonical distribution is \beq P^{E}(n_o) \ \ = \ \ \text{Average}_{\nu \in E} \Big[P^{\nu}(n_o)\Big] \eeq where the average is taken over all the eigenstates within the energy window.
-The corresponding classical distribution is obtained from long trajectories: specifically, we inspect the distribution of the $n_o$ coordinate over the simulation time.
-We see that there is an excellent agreement between the classical and the quantum $P^{E}(n_o)$ irrespective of ergodicity.
+In \Fig{fQergPlots} we further compare the $P^{\nu}(n_o)$ of the individual eigenstates to the microcanonical distribution at the same energy, namely ${E \sim E_{\text{SP}} }$.
+The quantum microcanonical distribution is \beq P^{E}(n_o) \ \ = \ \ \text{Average}_{\nu \in E} \Big[P^{\nu}(n_o)\Big], \eeq where the average is taken over all the eigenstates within the energy window {${[E,E+dE]}$ that is narrow classically but contains a large number $N_E$ of states.
+Namely, ${\text{Average}_{\mu}[f_{\mu}] = (1/N_E)\sum_{\mu} f_{\mu}}$.} The corresponding classical distribution is obtained from long trajectories: specifically, we inspect the distribution of the $n_o$ coordinate over the simulation time.
+We see that there is, in general, a rather good agreement between the classical and the quantum $P^{E}(n_o)$ irrespective of ergodicity.
+A slight systematic deviation that is observed in the lower panels of \Fig{fQergPlots} possibly reflects the difference between the Bose-Einstein and the Rayleigh-Jeans distribution \cite{KottosVardi}.